suzuyuta/BriGap-2_2025/README.md

 Code for the paper:

-On the relative impact of categorical and semantic information on the induction of self-embedding structures
+*On the relative impact of categorical and semantic information on the induction of self-embedding structures* (Hyperlink is coming soon)

 Antoine Venant, Yutaka Suzuki